Proficiency, Placement, and FAQs

 PORTUGUESE PROFICIENCY EXAM

-The Portuguese Proficiency Exam for SFS, CLAS, MSFS, Business students, and program directors is TBD for the Fall 2019 Semester.
-Students must sign-up in advance to secure a time slot, the sign-up sheet can be found on the Georgetown Spanish & Portuguese Department’s front desk (ICC 403).
-Undergraduate students must have taken at least ADVANCED PORTUGUESE II in order to take the exam, with the exception of students who have lived abroad in a Portuguese-speaking country or are native speakers.
+The Portuguese Proficiency Exam dates are announced every semester, and all current GU students including Business, SFS, CLAS, MSFS, can register.
+Students must sign-up in advance to secure a time slot, please click here to read more about our Portuguese Proficiency Exam dates.
+Undergraduate students must have taken at least ADVANCED PORTUGUESE II in order to take the exam, except for students who have lived abroad in a Portuguese-speaking country or are native speakers.
 Undergraduate and Graduate students must also prove that the proficiency exam is a requirement for their program, not just to add to their Curriculum Vitae.
+For questions, please contact Dr. Jessica Rodrigues Poletti